DavidVentura/PicoPico/README.md

 * ~Read code from p8 file instead of having split files~
 * ~Implement map~
 * ~Implement camera~
-* Lua dialect
-    * how to modify lua?
+* ~Lua dialect~ (using z8lua)
-* Unify the build systems (Make for pc / CMake for pico)
+* ~Unify the build systems (Make for pc / CMake for pico)~
+  * ugh, it's more broken than before, can't get the pico stuff not compiling on the pc target and have to manually comment it out

 Later:

 * Investigate pushing pixels to display via DMA

+# Other stuff

+There's a basic RLE encoding mechanism in place, to compress:

+* Font data (17KB -> 6KB)
+* Examples:
+    * Hello wolrd: 4KB -> 1KB
+    * Dice: 25KB -> 8KB
+    * Tennis: 21KB -> 4KB

+Not entirely sure yet why I was running out of memory, even with 40KB of (font+dice), it should be enough

 # Hardware